-* This post contains affiliate links, meaning at no cost to you, we receive a small commission for purchases made through our links.
-Your support allows us to continue delivering free content to help families just like yours.
+* This post contains affiliate links, meaning at no cost to you, we may receive a small commission for purchases made through our links.
+We only recommend products & services that we have personally used and believe will benefit you, that’s a promise!
+Your support helps us continue providing valuable free content to families like yours.
 Thank you.
 (Full Disclosure)

-Table of Contents:
+Table of Contents

 The Road Trip to Palm Springs